Geographic Names Information System: Generic database

 The Generic database was in essence a machine-readable glossary of terms and abbreviations taken from the map sources, with their definitions, grouped into collections of related terms.

 National Atlas database

-The National Atlas database was an abridged version of the NGNDB that contained only those entries that were in the index to the USGS National Atlas of the United States, with the coördinates published in the latter substituted for the coördinates from the former.
+The National Atlas database was an abridged version of the NGNDB that contained only those entries that were in the index to the USGS National Atlas of the United States, with the coordinates published in the latter substituted for the coordinates from the former.

 Board on Geographic Names database

 The Board on Geographic Names database was a record of investigative work of the USGS Board on Geographic Names' Domestic Names Committee, and decisions that it had made from 1890 onwards, as well as names that were enshrined by Acts of Congress.

 Elevation and location data followed the same rules as for the NGNDB.

 So too did names with diacritic characters.

 Phase 2

 Phase 2 was broader in scope than phase 1, extending the scope to a much larger set of data sources.

 It ran from the end of phase 1 and had managed to completely process data from 42 states by 2003, with 4 still underway and the remaining 4 (Alaska, Kentucky, Michigan, and New York) awaiting the initial systematic compilation of the sources to use.

 Many more feature classes were included, including abandoned Native American settlements, ghost towns, railway stations on railway lines that no longer existed, housing developments, shopping centers, and highway rest areas.

 The actual compilation was outsourced by the U.S. government, state by state, to private entities such as university researchers.